entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 # Role Based Access Controls

 ## Overview
-Experts recommend following a practice known as Defense in Depth, where security controls are placed in each layer of an architecture.
+Experts recommend following a practice known as Defense in Depth where security controls are placed in each layer of an architecture.
 This tutorial guides you through adding access controls to your existing Entando project, in both the frontend and backend of your Entando Application.

 The simple Conference application found in the [Generate Microservices and Micro Frontends tutorial](./generate-microservices-and-micro-frontends.md) is used as a starting point.
 We recommend working through that tutorial for background and context.